jshannon63/laravel-psr15-middleware/README.md

 # Use your PSR-15 compliant middleware in Laravel

-##### NOTE: A simple PSR-7 only compliant middleware package is available [here](https://github.com/jshannon63/psr7middleware).
+##### NOTE: A simple "PSR-7 Only" compliant middleware package is available [here](https://github.com/jshannon63/psr7middleware).

+##### What it does:
+laravel-psr15-middleware (Psr15Middleware) is a Laravel compatible middleware that creates an abstraction between the Foundation objects of Laravel's Middleware stack and the proposed PSR-15 Middleware interface.

+##### Why we might need it:
 Laravel uses the Symfony HTTPFoundation Request and Response objects.
-These along with the format of the Laravel middleware stack makes it impossible to take advantage of the many useful PSR-15 compliant middleware packages that are available.
+These along with the format of the Laravel middleware stack prevents us from taking advantage of the many useful PSR-15 middleware packages that are (and hopefully will be) available.

-laravel-psr15-middleware (Psr15Middleware) is a Laravel compatible middleware that creates an abstraction between the Foundation objects of Laravel's Middleware stack and the more widely accepted PSR-15 Middleware interface.
+Sometimes it's easier or faster to write your own version of a middleware than it is to try and port it from another format.
+Hopefully, this package will make the process even easier.

+##### PSR implementation reasoning.
+TL;DR
+This package fully implements the PSR-7 (psr/http-message) message object interfaces.
+It also fully implements the proposed PSR-15 (http-interop/http-server-middleware) middleware and (http-interop/http-server-handler) request handler interfaces.
+However, it does not yet include the proposed PSR-17 (http-factory) factory interfaces for creating PSR-7 objects.
+This is due to the fact that we use the Symfony PSR-7 Bridge to make the conversions in both directions between HTTPFoundation and PSR-7 message objects.
+We may find ourselves at a later date preparing a http-factory-symfony-bridge implementation of the PSR-17 standard.

 ## Installation